llingg/docs-opmanual_autolab/book/opmanual_autolab/20_charging_setup/24_BUILDING_hardware_setup_reference_tags.md

 ```

 3) Now you are going build and run containers which are responsible to interpret the apriltag poses of duckiebots.
-In order to do that, use the commands :
+In order to do that, use the commands:

 For module 1:

     laptop $ git clone https://github.com/alifahriander/charging_manager_module1.git
     laptop $ cd charging_manager_module1/docker

 For module 2: